 “But this is not my full story – it is part of my journey, but not where I am today.”

 Today, after making it through many storms, we realized we had a lot to give and we wanted to do this by helping another family.
-We became foster parents and to our list of ups and downs, we added: joy, love, kindness, acceptance, forgiveness, strength, and so much laughter.
+We became foster parents (and soon to be adoptive parents of twin teenage boys) and to our list of ups and downs, we added: joy, love, kindness, acceptance, forgiveness, strength, and so much laughter.

 Our love for each other has lifted us up and pulled us through many storms…so many that we can relate to others who have gone through what we have gone through.